[Courtesy of Antoine's Famous Cakes' Facebook]

 [Courtesy of Sucre's Facebook]

-Sucre is a quaint confectionary located along busy Magazine Street, and they specialize in everything that can be made with sugar and edible glitter.
+Sucre is a quaint confectionary located at four different locations in New Orleans, and they specialize in everything that can be made with sugar and edible glitter.
 For the Carnival season, Sucre releases king cakes that have a slightly more cake-like bread topped with beautiful white icing and glittering colored sugar.
-It's one of the prettiest king cakes you will ever see and they're always bakery-fresh.
+It's one of the prettiest king cakes you will ever see, and they're always bakery-fresh.

 Sucre is happy to share their king cakes and other confections with the entire country.
 They offer nationwide shipping so that you can send some Mardi Gras joy to your loved ones.